 TABLE OF CONTENTS

-But it’s as big as you make it!
-You could keep track of items on your bucket list or plan the intricacies of your next vacation.
+But seriously, it’s as big as you make it!
+You could keep track of items on a bucket list or plan the intricacies of your next vacation.
 You could keep track of notes from weekly meetings or plan a conference.
+If you like religion or philosophy, you won’t believe the connections you can make between people from the past.
 Any type of writer or entrepreneur is guaranteed to love it!

 How did I become so passionate about it?

-Thoughts and information get scattered everywhere and I was missing out on ways to connect and use that combined knowledge.
+Thoughts and information got scattered everywhere and I was missing out on ways to connect and use that combined knowledge.
 It was exactly like this drawing I love from @gapingvoid:

 WHAT IS ROAM RESEARCH?

-If you like visuals, I have a short Instagram Story where I’m graphically trying to explain it because I love it so much and think it could really change people’s lives.
-Watch the video on Instagram and follow me here.
+If you like visuals, I made a short Instagram Story where I’m graphically trying to explain it because I love it so much and think it could really change people’s lives.
+Watch the video on Instagram and follow me there.

 But it’s 3-dimensionally more than that… You can #tag things and actually see how they connect together like you can on Six Degrees of Wikipedia and you can drag large blocks of data around to different places!

 It felt a little hard at first to get over the first hurdle.
-But after I got 5-10 key commands memorized, I had that feeling after you’ve stretched and are about to go running.
+But after I got 5-10 key commands memorized, I had that feeling—do you know it?—after you’ve stretched your arms & legs and are about to go running: “Let’s go!”

-What i love about Roam is that it feels like it’s “built-for” people like mewhere thoughts lead to other ideas, then other thoughts, and then a business idea about how those two thoughts relate to a couple other things you were thinking about last week, but you don’t have the time to think much more about that business idea because that article you started 3 hours ago has to be finished by the end of the day today! #squirrel Even an emoji can be be a tag that you can search for!
+What i love about Roam is that it feels like it’s “built-for” people like me where thoughts lead to other ideas, then other thoughts, and then a business idea about how those two thoughts relate to a couple other things you I thinking about last week, but don’t have the time to think much more about that business idea because the article you started 3 hours ago has to be finished by the end of the day today! #squirrel

-The higher gears come as you start learning more advanced key commands like queries and the beauty that is the SIDEBAR.
-It’s at this point that you finally realize that staring at your first empty Roam database was like opening a blank journal for the first time: you’re not sure what to put in it…until you start writing!
+The higher gears come as you start learning more advanced key commands; like queries and the miracle that is the SIDEBAR.
+It’s at this point that you get hooked.

 HOW DOES IT WORK?

-Roam has a basic set of functions: multi-level lines called blocks, like Notion and you add additional blocks by typing the enter key.
+Roam Research has a basic set of functions: multi-level lines called blocks, like Notion (and Workflowy) you add additional blocks by typing the enter key.
 You can use the arrow keys to navigate around or click where you want to edit.